dataloop-ai/package-git-example/README.md

 this support in dtlpy>=1.35.13

-1. create a public package in dataloop's github
+1. create a public package in github
    Simple example for it is this repo
    main.py - for the running code
    create_package.py for create the FaaS